Tag: Sharon Hodgson

 The below Parliamentary question was asked by Sharon Hodgson on 2016-01-20.

-To ask the Secretary of State for Education, whether her Department plans to publish A-Level data for each type of special educational need.
+To ask the Secretary of State for Education, what data her Department publishes on the education achievements of children and young people with special educational needs, for each type of special educational need.

 Edward Timpson